 ALP’s Membership Committee welcomes and integrates new members into ALP, coordinates the registration process and membership meetings,

-solicits volunteerism, acquires speakers for the Fall and Spring Preview Meetings and the Annual Meeting, and organizes the ALP Autumn Social event.
+solicits volunteerism, acquires speakers for the Fall and Spring Preview Meetings and organizes the ALP Autumn Social event.

 ALP’s Communication Committee has three primary functions, each of which has its own co-chairperson: